michaelkolesidis/emoji-minesweeper/README.md

 ![New Record](./screenshots/help.png)

 If you forget the basic controls you can click the help button ❔to toggle the help modal.
+You can also toggle the help modal by pressing the *H* key.

 Clicking on the flag button 🚩 will toggle flag mode.
 This will enable you to flag squares by touching them, or by left-clicking on them.
+You can also toggle flag mode by pressing the *F* key.
 You might want to use this if you are on a phone or tablet.
 If, on the other hand, you are on a computer, the cursor will be changed to a *crosshair*, to inform you that flag mode is enabled.

 ### Summary